open-contracting/standard/docs/guidance/map/related_processes.md

 ## Modelling framework agreements in OCDS

-OCDS defines a contracting process as:

-> All the planning, tendering information, awards, contracts and contract implementation information related to a single initiation process.

-A contracting process brings together, under a single identifier, the information that users need to answer questions such as:
+In OCDS, a contracting process brings together, under a single identifier, the information that users need to answer questions such as:

 * Was a contract signed as a result of this tender?
 * What was the total value of spending that resulted from this award?